uwrit/r2m2/README.md

 # R2M2

-Welcome to the Maturity Models Survey app!
+Welcome to the Research Resource Maturity Models Survey app!

 - [Running the app locally](#running-the-app-locally)
 - [Adding Models](#adding-models)

 ## Running the app locally
-The Maturity Models survey app uses a three-tiered architecture with a React web client, a small Python-Flask server API, and a REDCap project as a database.
+The R2M2 survey app uses a three-tiered architecture with a React web client, a small Python-Flask server API, and a REDCap project as a database.

 To run it locally, do the following steps: